demisto/content/Packs/SekoiaXDR/Integrations/SekoiaXDR/README.md

 Fetch alerts and events from SEKOIA.IO XDR.
 To use this integration, please create an API Key with the appropriate permissions.
-This integration was integrated and tested with version xx of Sekoia XDR.
+This integration was integrated and tested with version 1.0 of Sekoia XDR.

 ## Configure Sekoia XDR on Cortex XSOAR